-- To elect five directors, four for a three-year term and one for a one-year term (Proposal 1); - To approve, on a non-binding, advisory basis, the compensation paid to the Company's named executive officers ("Say on Pay") (Proposal 2); - To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2014 (Proposal 3); and - To transact such other business as may properly come before the NBT annual meeting.
+- To elect three directors for a one-year term, unless Proposal 2 does not pass, in which case the term shall be three years (Proposal 1); - To approve amendments to our Certificate of Incorporation and Bylaws, as amended and restated, to provide for the annual election of directors and related amendments to permit shareholders to remove directors without cause (Proposal 2); - To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2015 (Proposal 3); and - To transact such other business as may properly come before the NBT annual meeting.

-We may take action on the above matters at our annual meeting on May 6, 2014, or on any later date to which the annual meeting is postponed or adjourned.
+We may take action on the above matters at our annual meeting on May 5, 2015, or on any later date to which the annual meeting is postponed or adjourned.

 We are unaware of other matters to be voted on at our annual meeting.
-If other matters do properly come before our annual meeting, including consideration of a motion to adjourn the annual meeting to another time and/or place for the purpose of soliciting additional proxies, we intend that the persons named in this proxy will vote the shares represented by the proxies on such matters as determined by a majority of the Company's Board.
+If other matters do properly come before our annual meeting, including consideration of a motion to adjourn the annual meeting to another time and/or place for the purpose of soliciting additional proxies, we intend that the persons named in this proxy will vote the shares represented by the proxies on such matters as determined by a majority of our Board.